svetozarv/stickman-game/README.md

 ![](https://github.com/svetozarv/stickman-game/assets/106545363/bf186a4a-2c3a-42f7-b040-e043cd7d6abd)

-Stickman Runs to the Exit is a platformer game where you control a stick-man to reach the exit door.
+Stickman Runs to the Exit is a platformer where you control a stick-man to reach the exit door.
-The game is created using Python and Tkinter
+The game is created using Python and Tkinter. *Very challenging.*

 ## How to Play